Why Does My Cat Get Jealous?

 There are many emotions that cats can feel, and jealousy is certainly one of them.
-We know that cats are territorial beings, but how is it that cats display this behavior with humans and other cats?
-Here we will break down for you why cats get jealous, and how to curb their jealousy should it be a problem for your kitty.
+We know that cats are territorial beings, but there are unique ways that cats exhibit jealousy both with humans and with other animals.
+Here we will explain the common reasons behind cat jealousy, and how to curb their jealousy should it be a problem for your kitty.

 First, a little cat meme…you know this cat knows exactly what they are doing!
 Cats can even make you jealous, too, sometimes!